American Classic: Reception

 Rolling Stone rated the album with three stars out of five, receiving a mixed review: "Nelson can be kind of lazy [...] he only occasionally sounds like he's trying. [...]
 But his band pushes the music into airless cocktail-jazz territory, and Nelson often sounds glib and unengaged."

 The New York Times praised Nelson's band but criticized his performance of the songs: "(American Classic) follows the lineage of “Stardust” in one sense, with a menu of songbook fare.
 But in another sense it feels like a capitulation.Its sound is lustrous, its personnel impeccable.
 What’s missing is the sense of conviction that Mr. Nelson brings to his strongest work. [...]
 What redeems much of “American Classic” is the singularity of Mr. Nelson’s voice, along with the deceptive shrewdness of his singing".

 The Austin Chronicle rated the album with two stars out of five.
 The publication criticized the arrangements: "American Classic is tender and light, and Nelson inhabits the songs easily [...]
 Unable to recapture the shock of reinvention that was Stardust, producer Tommy LiPuma rests Nelson's slowly distilled vocals atop a band of jazz ringers that squares the Texan with the tradition rather than upsetting it, and only Joe Sample's piano steps up to push the songs beyond their ready-made standard status".

-Prefix magazine rated the album with eight points out of ten.
+Prefix Magazine rated the album with eight points out of ten.
 The magazine gave a positive review to the album: "Country star (Willie Nelson) seems quite comfortable flying to the moon and singing among those stars.
 Nelson’s weathered voice is complemented by refined instrumentals from a collective of seasoned jazzmen [...]
 At the age of 76, the Texas native proves that there is still plenty of stardust left under his cowboy hat".

-Pop Matters rated the album with four points out of five, the bad review focused in Nelson's phrasing and the arrangements: "Nelson’s signature phrasing has become a vehicle for his laziness, as his words sound hollow and forced [...] certain performances sound like a man going through the motions. [...]
+PopMatters rated the album 4/10, the bad review focused in Nelson's phrasing and the arrangements: "Nelson’s signature phrasing has become a vehicle for his laziness, as his words sound hollow and forced [...] certain performances sound like a man going through the motions. [...]
 Nelson’s lackluster vocals put the listener to sleep.
 He murmurs the verses, and seemingly wakes up for a few seconds to sing the louder chorus.
 Then he goes back to his nodding-out rumblings.
 While LiPuma and Nelson bonded over Bob Wills and the Texas Playboys and Django Reinhardt, and tried to incorporate those sounds into the arrangements, the sweeping, cinematic string sections do not resemble the Playboys’ fiddle or Reinhardt’s distinct gypsy sound".

 The album was nominated at the 52nd Grammy Awards for Grammy Award for Best Traditional Pop Vocal Album.